tejuscs/ADBD-Labs/adb-datasafe/datasafe-discovery-1.md

 # Discover Sensitive Data with Oracle Data Safe

 ## Introduction
-Using Oracle Data Safe, discover sensitive data in your Autonomous database with the Data Discovery wizard and identify dictionary-based and non-dictionary referential relationships, in a sensitive data model, to modify and analyze results and reports.
+Using Oracle Data Safe, discover sensitive data in your Autonomous AI Database with the Data Discovery wizard and identify dictionary-based and non-dictionary referential relationships, in a sensitive data model, to modify and analyze results and reports.

 To log issues and view the Lab Guide source, go to the [GitHub Oracle Learning Library](https://github.com/oracle/learning-library/issues/new) repository.